dan-mim/Computing-Wasserstein-Barycenters-MAM/README.md

 # 🔷 Method of Averaged Marginals (MAM)

-**Exact Wasserstein Barycenter via Douglas–Rachford Splitting / Averaged Marginals**
+**Exact Wasserstein Barycenter via Douglas–Rachford Splitting / Averaged Marginals** This work has been published in SIAM Mathematics for Data Sciences: *Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals*
 *Mimouni, Malisani, Zhu & de Oliveira — SIAM J. Math.
 Data Sci., 2024*

 This repository contains a clean, modular implementation of the **Method of Averaged Marginals (MAM)** to compute **exact (unregularized)** Wasserstein barycenters of discrete probability distributions.
 It supports both **balanced** and **unbalanced** variants by formulating the problem as a **monotone inclusion** solved via **Douglas–Rachford splitting**.